-Brian is experienced in contested cases before the U.S. Patent and Trademark Office and also partners with the intellectual property litigators to represent clients in patent infringement litigations in district court and in the International Trade Commission.
-He has also worked with venture capitalists on intellectual property issues in connection with venture financings, start-up creation, and royalty stream investments.
-He evaluates the intellectual property portfolios of target companies, as well as potentially blocking third-party intellectual property, to identify strengths, weaknesses, and opportunities to create value by mitigating or remedying identified issues.
+Brian is experienced in contested cases before the U.S. Patent and Trademark Office and partners with the intellectual property litigators to represent clients in patent infringement litigations in district court and the International Trade Commission.
+Additionally, he works with venture capitalists to conceive and organize venture financings, start-up initiation, and royalty stream investments.
+By carefully evaluating a target company’s intellectual property portfolio, including potentially blocking third-party intellectual property, Brian creates value by identifying strengths, weaknesses, and opportunities in concert with plans to mitigate and remedy.

-Prior to joining the firm, Brian earned his Bachelor’s degree in biochemistry at Case Western Reserve University where his undergraduate research focused on the interaction between DNA and basal transcriptional machinery.
-He earned his Ph.D. in Molecular and Integrative Physiology from the University of Michigan where his thesis research focused on the regulation of gene expression during adrenocortical development.
-Brian conducted post-doctoral research in Cambridge, England, where he studied molecular signaling during skeletal muscle repair.
+Brian holds a Ph.D. in Molecular and Integrative Physiology from the University of Michigan, where his thesis research focused on regulating gene expression during adrenocortical development.
+In addition, Brian conducted post-doctoral research in Cambridge, England, where he studied molecular signaling during skeletal muscle repair.
 He has authored several publications in peer-reviewed journals and has presented his research in multiple international forums.
-Brian began his patent law career in 2008 at Ropes & Gray and joined Haley Guiliano in 2017, when it spun out of Ropes & Gray.

 Brian and his wife live in Connecticut with their two dogs, Parker and Maizey.

 Parker and Maizey show their support the leaders and the best.